 5 – Follow What You Have Been Called to Do.

 Gain a deeper awareness of the forces that shape your life.

 The reality is that we cannot control everything – some things call us.

-Embrace a surrender experiment to be open, curious, and brave to where life can take you.
+Embrace a surrender experiment to be open, curious, and brave about where life can take you.

 The natural flow of life may take you to places you never imagined.